 The design creates a delicate flow of lines and angles, just like the balance in the structure of hanok, a traditional Korean house.
-Softness and elegance of traditional Korean aesthetics are apparent by the balance between curved baerae (bottom line of jacket sleeve) and sharp angles of dongjeong (creased white lining of the jacket’s collar).
+The softness and elegance of traditional Korean aesthetics are apparent in the balance between curved baerae (bottom line of jacket sleeve) and sharp angles of dongjeong (creased white lining of the jacket’s collar).

 It can be classified into a ceremonial and everyday dress.
 A further classification based on gender, age, and season creates a whole lot of variety.
 Regardless of the differences in these categories, the basic framework of all hanbok is the same.
 It is centered around the Korean fondness for naturalness, desire for supernatural blessings and protection, and the Confucian-style dress code.

 Vivid colors are another significant characteristic feature.
 The fabric is colored using natural dyes, giving hanbok a depth and richness not found in artificial dyes.
-Colors also symbolized social position and marital status.
-The upper classes wore a variety of colors, while the commoners wore white.
+Colors also symbolize social position and marital status.
+The upper classes wore various colors, while the commoners wore white.

 The History of Hanbok